-An effective brand guideline, such as the resources we produced for our client Neighbourhood NZ , addresses how the various design elements will be used, while staying true to the core principles of the brand.
+An effective brand guideline, such as the resource we produced for our client Neighbourhood NZ, addresses how the various design elements will be used while staying true to the core principles of the brand.

 People also refer to a brand guideline as a style guide.
 The usage rules for visual brand identity include:

 - Logo – where and how to use your logo, including sizes, colour, spacing, as well as what can’t be done with it.